Best embroidery digitizing software

 Different digitizing software makes sense for different people based on their specific needs.
 Here are some additional factors you should consider before choosing a embroidery digitizing software.

 Digitizing software starts at $75 and goes up to $1000+.

 Most digitizing software only runs on a PC.
 If you are not willing to install a Windows simulator like Parallels on your MAC to run a PC software, then your options are limited.
 Only a few of the most popular digitizing software run natively on a MAC.

 What do you need this program to do?
 A few of the programs are sold as different level packages.
 You can buy the first level and if it doesn’t do enough, you can simply upgrade.

 So, I probably take advantage of only a small percentage of my digitizing software’s capabilities.
 A software that specializes in complex textures and photorealistic effects would definitely not be my jam!

 I’m also including some links to specific training associated with that software so you can know where to go to learn more about it.

-|Hatch Embroidery Digitizer by Wilcom||PC only*||Considered a high level digitizing software because it offers a lot of control over how designs stitch out.
+Hatch is considered a high level digitizing software because it offers a lot of control over how designs stitch out.
 It’s also known for being very user-friendly.